 Mike Omoyo Okee has taken up some odd activities.
 The 44-year-old collects bones and blood to rear termites, maggots, and flies.
-It’s a smelly, dirty job, but it saves him money on chicken feed.
+It’s a smelly, dirty job, but it saves him money on feed for his chickens.

-Mr. Okee had been spending a lot of money on chicken feed—up to 500,000 Ugandan shillings ($132 US) each month to feed his 300 birds.
+Mr. Okee had been spending a lot of money on feed for his chickens—up to 500,000 Ugandan shillings ($139 US) each month to feed his 300 birds.
 The birds take two months to mature and weigh five kilograms each.

 Mr. Okee is confident in his new feed, thanks to a radio program on Mega FM.
 He says the program is very educational and features many questions from the community.
-The program confirmed that insects are a good source of chicken feed.
+The program confirmed that insects are a good feed for chickens.

 Insects can also be used as fish feed.
 Several fish farmers in the Wakiso district of Uganda are exploring using insects as feed, with the support of a radio program on Radio Simba.
 Hakim Ssendawula explains: “I am a fish farmer and I know very well that fish love crickets and grasshoppers very much.
 They eat grasshoppers of any kind.
 If it falls in the pond, the fish will automatically pick it up.”

 Mr. Ssendawula plans to start rearing grasshoppers because they multiply quickly.
 He adds: “Insects have high protein content.
 When you give the birds and fish these insects, you will see how much they love eating them.
 I also believe it will help me save money that I was using to buy feed.”

 Mr. Okee is raising maggots, termites, and flies to feed his chickens.
 He says the rearing process takes just a few days and is affordable—although a bit unusual.

 To get started with maggots, he places maize in a bucket with water for several days, either covered or open.
 Flies lay eggs in the water.
 Mr. Okee says that by the fourth day, larvae or maggots will be in the bucket, ready to feed to his chickens.